dmbarbour/glas/docs/GlasApps.md

 * **env:get:Variable** - response is a value for the variable, or failure if the variable is unrecognized or undefined.
 * **env:set:(var:Variable, val?Value)** - update a variable.
 The value field may be excluded to represent an undefined or default state.
 This operation may fail, e.g. if environment doesn't recognize variable or fails to validate a value.

-The environment controls environment variables, thier types, and opportunity for extension.
-Programs should not rely on environment variables for private state; use a structure managed on the data stack for this role.
+The environment controls environment variables, their types, and opportunity for extension.
+Programs should not rely on environment variables for private state - that role is handled by the data stack.

 ## Console Applications